rehldeal6/SpiraUnplugged/README.md

 1. Topher's software on the server is compiled.
 This means that we are unable to make any changes or read the code to see what he's doing.
 2. Python is a little bit easier to read (if anyone cared to read it) and the code can be edited on the server.
 After a restarting the software, the change takes place
 3. Berk had a few new ideas and upgraded for the stream.
 If we wanted to incorporate these changes, we pretty much had to re-write the software.
 After Berk and I have debugged some of the issues that we had to deal with, we had a good general idea of what the software was doing.
-So this code doesn't do everything the same way Topher's program executed things, but the end result is the same, along with my additions.
+So this code _doesn't_ perform everything the same way Topher's program executed things, but the end result is the same along with some updates.

 ## Components
 There are three main pieces of software that this program uses that are essential for the stream: